Sustainability at Whitecroft

 Sharing knowledge with our people and customers

 Understanding the importance and value of sustainability is where advances and improvements begin.
 That’s why we set up the Whitecroft Academy for the continuous development of our employees, covering topics such as lighting principles, sustainability and Net Zero.
 Knowledge sharing is also part of every relationship we have with our customers.
 It’s vital that we work together towards a common goal of greater sustainability.
-To play our part, we have delivered over 200 training sessions to our customers over the past two years, covering decarbonisation of the built environment and circular lighting.
+To play our part, we have delivered over 250 training sessions to our customers over the past three years, covering decarbonisation of the built environment and circular lighting.
 This is just one of the ways we’re sharing our knowledge and experience for the benefit of us all.

 Making a difference on our doorstep